-Our ability to pay our estimated initial annual dividend, which represents approximately 654 % of our estimated cash available for distribution for the twelve months ending June 30, 2017, assuming we sell the maximum offering amount, depends on our future operating cash flow, and we expect to be required to fund a portion of our estimated initial annual dividend through borrowings or equity issuances, and we cannot assure you that we will be able to obtain such funding on attractive terms or at all, in which case we plan to use a portion of the remaining net proceeds from this offering for such funding, which would make such amounts unavailable for our future acquisition of properties, or to fund such dividend in the form of shares of common stock or to eliminate or otherwise reduce such dividend.
+Our ability to pay our estimated initial annual dividend, which represents approximately 659% of our estimated cash available for distribution for the twelve months ending December 31, 2016, assuming we sell the maximum offering amount, depends on our future operating cash flow, and we expect to be required to fund a portion of our estimated initial annual dividend through borrowings or equity issuances, and we cannot assure you that we will be able to obtain such funding on attractive terms or at all, in which case we plan to use a portion of the remaining net proceeds from this offering for such funding, which would make such amounts unavailable for our future acquisition of properties, or to fund such dividend in the form of shares of common stock or to eliminate or otherwise reduce such dividend.

 We generally must distribute at least 90% of our REIT taxable income each year (subject to certain adjustments) to our stockholders in order to qualify as a REIT under the Code.
+We intend to pay cash dividends to our stockholders on a quarterly basis.
 We intend to pay a pro rata dividend with respect to the period commencing on completion of this offering and ending on December 31, 2016 based on \$0.1375 per share for a full quarter.
 On an annualized basis, this would be \$0.55 per share, or an annual dividend rate of 5.5% based on the offering price set forth on the cover of this offering circular.
-Our intended initial annual dividend per share represents approximately 654% of our estimated cash available for distribution for the twelve months ending June 30, 2017, assuming we sell the maximum offering amount, and 149% of our estimated cash available for distribution for the twelve months ending June 30, 2017, assuming we sell the minimum offering amount, and lady we expect that we will be unable to pay our estimated initial annual dividend out of our estimated cash available for distribution for the twelve months ending June 30, 2017.
-Unless our operating cash flow increases in the future, including as a result of acquisitions using our unallocated net proceeds, we will be required to fund \$2,028,106 of our intended initial annual dividend, assuming we sell the minimum offering amount, through borrowings or equity issuances, and we cannot assure you that we will be able to obtain such funding on attractive terms or at all, in which case we plan to use a portion of the remaining net proceeds from this offering for such funding, which would make such amounts unavailable for our future acquisition of properties, or to fund such dividend in the form of shares of common stock or to eliminate or otherwise reduce such dividend.
+Our intended initial annual dividend per share represents approximately 659% of our estimated cash available for distribution for the twelve months ending December 31, 2016, assuming we sell the maximum offering amount, and 148% of our estimated cash available for distribution for the twelve months ending December 31, 2016, assuming we sell the minimum offering amount, calculated as described more fully under "Distribution Policy."
+Accordingly, we expect that we will be unable to pay our estimated initial annual dividend out of our estimated cash available for distribution for the twelve months ending December 31, 2016.
+Unless our operating cash flow increases in the future, including as a result of acquisitions using our unallocated net proceeds, we will be required to fund \$2,028,926 of our intended initial annual dividend, assuming we sell the maximum offering amount, and \$280,912 of our intended initial annual dividend, assuming we sell the minimum offering amount, through borrowings or equity issuances, and we cannot assure you that we will be able to obtain such funding on attractive terms or at all, in which case we plan to use a portion of the remaining net proceeds from this offering for such funding, which would make such amounts unavailable for our future acquisition of properties, or to fund such dividend in the form of shares of common stock or to eliminate or otherwise reduce such dividend.